Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 If we're talking with respect to TriumphPay, I would probably accelerate our investment.
 And while that would be painful in the short term, I go back to what I said in the opening line of this call.
 For the last year, there has been -- if you were in transportation, you were generally doing very well.
 Historically, this is a thin-margin business.
-And the promise of TriumphPay to save $15 to $20 of friction cost per invoice on hundreds of millions of transactions a year is an incredible value proposition for our shareholders, but for the market at large.
+And the promise of TriumphPay to save $15 to $20 of friction cost per invoice on hundreds of millions of transactions a year is an incredible value proposition for our shareholders but for the market at large.
 And so we have the retained earnings to do it.
 We have the profitability to do it.
 I can't foresee anything that would slow down our sprint to making TriumphPay what we believe it will be for the market.
 Beyond those two items at the margins, would we tighten things up of course, we would.
-I mean we want to be good stewards in the short term, but we are way more focused on creating the value of the network for the long term.
+I mean we want to be good stewards in the short term but we are way more focused on creating the value of the network for the long term.

 Matt Olney